benwiz/graphics/README.md

 - Now
   - Delaunay Monsters
+    - Use angle of reflection
     - Decible of sound input affects frame rate or step rate... probably step rate
     - Monster construct
       - Monster must have overall angle of movement
       - Overall health of monster needs to be considered.
 Each monster's life is finite, do not spawn infinite points.
-Do spawn infinite monsters.
+Do spawn infinite monsters
-      - Multiple monsters
     - Look into `push-style` and `pop-style`

 - Next